sunieee/MAGProcessing/create_field/README.md

 ## pipeline

 The pipeline is outlined in `run.sh`.
+Before executing, it is necessary to:
+- change `user, password` to `visitor, visdata2023`
-Before executing, it is necessary to change `export database=scigene_VCG_field` to the specified field database.
-Also, define the corresponding `fieldID, children, ConferenceID, and JournalID` for the field in config.yaml.
+- change `export database=scigene_VCG_field` to the specified field database, use `visitor` as prefix, like `export database=visitor_HCI_field`.
+- define the corresponding `fieldID, children, ConferenceID, and JournalID` for the field in config.yaml.

 These parameters represent the field covered by the database, the fields for which sub-domains need to be searched, and the associated conferences and journals.

 1. **extract_scigene_field.py**:
     - Creates a basic database for the field.